tdhopper/pythonplot.com/INTRO.md

 ## Introduction
-Plotting is an essential component of data analysis.
-As a data scientist, I spend a significant amount of my time making simple plots to understand complex data sets (exploratory data analysis) and help others understand them (presentations).
+As a data scientist, I spend much of my time making simple plots to understand complex data sets (exploratory data analysis) and help others understand them (presentations).

 In particular, I make a lot of bar charts (including histograms), line plots (including time series), scatter plots, and density plots from data in [Pandas data frames](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html "pandas.DataFrame documentation").
 I often want to facet these on various categorical variables and layer them on a common grid.